Coefficient of Conservatism:

 R. W. Smith

 Sandy fields and plains, open oak forests, stabilized open dunes; sometimes in ± disturbed ground as along roadsides.
 This is a striking plant with showy yellow, red-centered flowers.
 The fruits are dull dark red, fleshy, and spineless.
-Our plants have in the past been referred to Opuntia humifusa, now recognized as a primarily coastal plain species with wholly yellow flowers (Majure, 2010, 2012).
+Our plants have in the past been referred to Opuntia humifusa, now recognized as a primarily coastal plain species with wholly yellow flowers (Majure, 2010, 2012; Majure et. al., 2017).

 For such a distinctive plant, the situation in Michigan is somewhat complex.
-The primary natural range in the state is SW Michigan, from Berrien Co. north to southernmost Oceana Co. (south of the South Branch of the White River); farther north presumably escaped from cultivation.
-A few collections from this area have been annotated by Majure as showing introgression with the more western O. macrorrhiza.
+The primary natural range in the state is SW Michigan, from Berrien Co. north to southernmost Oceana Co. (south of the South Branch of the White River); collections from farther north are associated with ceneteries and old home sites and are presumably spread from cultivation.
+A few collections from this area have been noted by Majure as showing introgression with the more western O. macrorrhiza.
 Opuntia cespitosa is also very local in sandy habitats near western Lake Erie in SW Ontario and northern Ohio.
 The one known Michigan occurrence from this area, in Monroe Co., is on a sand ridge in the Oak Openings region.
 Much of the sand ridge is occupied by a cemetery, in which the larger and thornier, more western, Opuntia cymochila has been planted (as also at sites in nearby Kent Co., Ontario).
 On the natural portion of the ridge, a little distant from the cemetery, there is a presumably native remnant population of O. cespitosa; the one herbarium specimen at MICH, however, apparently showing slight introgression with O. cymochila.

 Other species of Opuntia from the west and south are also sometimes cultivated in yards and sandy cemeteries, these often having more colorful flowers, ranging from yellow to pink or magenta.